For the 2024-25 school year, there are 4 community colleges serving 25,615 students in Columbus, Ohio.

 What is community college acceptance rate in Columbus, OH?

-The average community college acceptance rate in Ohio is 74% (view national acceptance rates).
+The average community college acceptance rate in Ohio is 74% (compared to national acceptance rates).

 How diverse are community college in Columbus, OH?

-Community colleges in Columbus, OH are approximately 97% minority students (majority Asian).
+Community colleges in Columbus, OH have approximately 97% minority enrollment, with the majority being Asian.

 Recent Articles